How to Start an LLC in Rhode Island

 8. File a Beneficial Ownership Information Report

 Lastly, there’s a federal filing required for most LLCs called the Beneficial Ownership Information (BOI) Report.
 This report to the the Financial Crimes Enforcement Network provides information identifying your LLC’s beneficial owners and the company applicant who filed its formation paperwork.
-You can file this report on your own, or let us do it for a $9 fee.
+You can file this report on your own, or let us handle it for a fee.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.